Jeeni18/Revolv/README.md

 ## Tech Stack

-- Python, TensorFlow / PyTorch for AI models
+- Python
 - Pandas, NumPy for data processing
-- Flask / FastAPI (optional) for backend
+- Flask for backend
 - **React** for frontend

 ## How to Use